 This course is open to students new to the study of French.
 It comprises the first half of our French I course in Middle School.
 Students are introduced to the French language and cultures through a variety of methods and materials.
-Students will learn to understand, read, speak, and write in French through constant exposure to the French language in class discussions, activities, and texts.
+Students learn to understand, read, speak, and write in French through constant exposure to the French language in class discussions, simple conversations, texts, books, and interactive activities like role-plays, cooking, and games.
+Grammatical concepts are gradually absorbed through context and usage.
+The focus is on building a strong foundation in a natural way and helping students connect language learning to the Francophone World with insight into French geography, food, music, and holidays.
 Connections will be made to English.
 Upon completion of this course, students will continue to French Ib, the second half of our French I course.